July 27

 When he was taken for execution in April 1945, he was so sick they had to carry him to the gallows on a stretcher.
 He left behind one son, Christoph von Dohnányi, who would follow his grandfather into music and become Music Director of the Cleveland Orchestra, and another, Klaus von Dohnányi, who would become a German politician in the years of apology and rebuilding.

-Which tale leads back to the father, and to Berlin, and to Brahms' friend the violinist Joseph Joachim, who invited Erno to teach at the Hochschule there, which he did from 1905 to 1915, and where he met the actress, singer and ballet dancer Elza Galafrés, wife of the Polish Jewish violinist Bronisław Huberman, who he would marry in 1919.
+Which tale leads back to the father, and to Berlin, and to Brahms' friend the violinist Joseph Joachim, who invited Erno to teach at the Hochschule there, which he did from 1905 to 1915, and where he met the actress, singer and ballet dancer Elza Galafrés, soon to be ex-wife of the Polish Jewish violinist Bronisław Huberman, who he would marry in 1919.

 Then, in 1934, he was reappointed as Director of the Budapest Academy, a post he held until 1943, and which has given rise to comments that he "collaborated" with the Nazis – a charge lodged in much the same manner, and equally falsely, against Richard Strauss.
 Because there is the small-scale resistance of father Ernő, and there is the large-scale resistance of son Hans, but both are nonetheless resistance, and both, in the circumstances of Nazi Germany, were utterly heroic.
 So I read in Grove's Dictionary how, from 1939, "much of his time was devoted to the fight against growing Nazi influences".
 By 1941 he had resigned his directorial post at the Academy, rather than submit to the anti-Jewish legislation.
 In his orchestra he succeeded in keeping on all Jewish members until two months after the German occupation of Hungary [on March 12th 1944, in Operation Margarethe], when he disbanded the ensemble as an act of John-Galtian protest.
 In November 1944 he went to Austria, a decision which has added further criticism.